*This post may contain affiliate links. Please read the full disclosure here.Â

 This is a great way to save money by only spending on the necessities.

 There are often times we think its good to be prepared and buy extra things in case of an emergency.
-But the truth is, it might just sit in your pantry and go past its expiry date or clutter your home.
+But the truth is, it might just sit in your pantry and go past its expiry date, never to be used.

 How can I become very frugal?